-- When an allegation is made by a pupil against another student, members of staff should consider whether a pupil is at immediate risk of harm, or the information raises a safeguarding concern, sometimes this will, with known contextual information, be beyond the information shared.
-If there is a risk of immediate harm to either pupil/s or safeguarding concern the designated safeguarding lead (DSL) should be informed, if not school behaviour policy procedures may be more appropriate. - If the member of staff hears or sees any incident of abusive verbal comments made towards a pupil or to or by a staff member they should consider how they can act immediately, in line with school policy or expectations.
-For example, staff should follow what the staff code of conduct states regarding how staff are expected to challenge any verbal abuse that may be of a sexual nature, or comments regarding personal or protected characteristics both in the moment, also to record and also follow up in line with the school behaviour policy. - A factual record should be made of the allegation, but no attempt at this stage should be made to investigate the circumstances.
-In the case of verbal abuse the staff member should follow the appropriate policy which sets out how our school expects all to respond. - The DSL should contact the multi-agency safeguarding hub and/ or police to discuss the case. - A CPI form might be completed if relevant to the individual situation. - The DSL will follow through the outcomes of the discussion and make a referral where appropriate
+53. When an allegation is made by a pupil against another student, members of staff should consider whether a pupil is at immediate risk of harm, or the information raises a safeguarding concern, sometimes this will, with known contextual information, be beyond the information shared.
+If there is a risk of immediate harm to either pupil/s or safeguarding concern the designated safeguarding lead (DSL) should be informed, if not school behaviour policy procedures may be more appropriate.
+However, a child's safeguarding should always be considered when considering sanctions that may for example raise the vulnerability or risk for a young person.
+SCC recommends a schools should record their decision making including any mitigation of risks.

+54. If the member of staff hears or sees any incident of abusive verbal comments made towards a pupil or to or by a staff member they should consider how they can act immediately, in line with school policy and expectations.
+For example, staff should follow what the staff code of conduct states regarding how staff are expected to challenge any verbal abuse that may be of a sexual nature, or comments regarding personal or protected characteristics both in the moment, also to record and also follow up in line with the school behaviour policy.

+A factual record should be made of the allegation, but no attempt at this stage should be made to investigate the circumstances.
+In the case of verbal abuse - the staff member should follow the appropriate policy which sets out how our school expects all to respond.

-- If the allegation indicates that a potential criminal offence has taken place the DSL may contact the police directly, as well as refer to the multi-agency agency safeguarding hub, the police advice should be followed in all circumstances. - Parents, of both the student being complained about and the alleged victim, should be informed and kept updated on the progress of the referral (unless advised by the police to not do so) - The DSL will ensure a record of the concern is held in the school system, confidentially if appropriate, the discussion and any outcome and keep a copy in the files of both pupils' files - It may be appropriate to rearrange educational provision for the pupil the allegation has been made about for a period of time according to the school's behaviour policy and procedures, but this will be made on an individual basis in context and proportionate to the allegation made. - Where neither social services nor the police accept the allegation or complaint, a thorough school investigation will take place into the matter using the school's behaviour policy and usual disciplinary procedures and in context of any known information. - In situations where the school considers a safeguarding risk is present, a risk assessment should be prepared along with a preventative, and if necessary and proportionate supervision plan - The plan should be monitored, and a date set for a follow-up evaluation including safeguarding partners or external agencies or organisations supporting anyone involved.
+- 55. The DSL should contact the multi-agency safeguarding hub and/ or police to discuss the case. - 56.
+A CPI form might be completed if relevant to the individual situation. - 57.
+The DSL will follow through the outcomes of the discussion and make a referral where appropriate - 58.
+If the allegation indicates that a potential criminal offence has taken place the DSL may contact the police directly, as well as refer to the multi-agency agency safeguarding hub, the police advice should be followed in all circumstances. - 59.
+Parents, of both the student being complained about and the alleged victim, should be informed and kept updated on the progress of the referral (unless advised by the police to not do so) - 60.
+The DSL will ensure a record of the concern is held in the school system, confidentially if appropriate, the discussion and any outcome and keep a copy in the files of both pupils' files - 61.
+It may be appropriate to rearrange educational provision for the pupil the allegation has been made about for a period of time according to the school's behaviour policy and procedures, but this will be made on an individual basis in context and proportionate to the allegation made. - 62.
+Where neither social services nor the police accept the allegation or complaint, a thorough school investigation will take place into the matter using the school's behaviour policy and usual disciplinary procedures mindful of the context of any known information. - 63.
+In situations where the school considers a safeguarding risk is present, a risk assessment should be prepared along with a preventative, and if necessary and proportionate supervision plan, or alternative sanctions. - 64.
+The plan should be monitored, and a date set for a follow-up evaluation including safeguarding partners or external agencies or organisations supporting anyone involved.

-Sexual violence and sexual harassment between pupil in schools and colleges Sexual violence and sexual harassment between children in schools and colleges - GOV.UK (www.gov.uk)
+Sexual violence and sexual harassment between pupil in schools and colleges

+Sexual violence and sexual harassment between children in schools and colleges - GOV.UK (www.gov.uk) awaiting updated document to replace this withdrawn guidance